hundredrabbits/thebook/north_pacific_logbook.md

 We eat two small meals per day, but aren't low on energy.
 The terrible weather has a way of keeping us focused, when there is danger we become superhuman.
 We need less sleep, less food...less everything.
 Don't know how long we can sustain this though.

+##### 1200
+The wind has calmed, but the rain has not.
+Wish they'd left together to give us some time to dry off.
+The weather doesn't care about our damp clothing and water-logged bones.

+##### 1500
+Devine makes gnocchi.
+I managed to finish off my entire bowl — this is a good sign!
+The wind is supposed to change tonight, and we hope that the waves die down with them.

 # Sailing at night

+We used to fear sailing at night, but now we look forward to it.
+It is a time we use to think, to read, listen to podcasts, or music (weather permitting).
+Traffic in the dark is easier to see, their lights visible at a great distance.
+On clear, moonless nights at sea, we see a beautiful tapestry of lights overhead.
+The Milky Way used to be visible from everywhere in the world, but light pollution has robbed city-dwellers of this grand spectacle.
+Also, depending on where we are in the world there is bioluminescence, the boat leaves trails of sparkling green as it glides in the water.
+One night while sailing to Los Angeles, I saw bright ghostly shapes in the water.
+Dolphins.
+I could see them perfectly, as the bioluminescence marked their position in the water.

 Before we start our night shifts, we usually put in a reef.
 A smaller sail will slow us down, but we don't care to have the most sail up always, our main concern is our safety.
 Our rule is that if we think about maybe reefing a sail, we do it.